maksymrozvodovskyi/maksymrozvodovskyi/README.md

 # 👋 Hello, I'm Maksym Rozvodovskyi

 🚀 Fullstack Developer | Passionate about building **fast, scalable, and user-friendly web applications**.
-💻 I love writing **clean code** and creating projects that make an impact.
+💻 I focus on writing **clean code** and creating projects that truly make an impact.

 ---